 Mobile home interior doors are not as wide or as tall as regular interior doors found at your home supply store.
 I was able to find the doors with no frame for around $60 plus shipping.

 I won’t say it’s easy to retrofit a standard door but it’s not that difficult really.
 You simply measure the opening, cut it out and frame it back in and attach the door on it’s own frame to the studs.
 If you only need the door and not the frame, you can make a $29 hollow door from Lowe’s work by cutting it to size and ‘re-attaching’ the end piece.
-Here’s a video showing a hollow door being cut horizontally, it’s the same concept for a vertical cut though:

-Those are the most common differences between mobile home and stick built homes except a huge one that I’m purposely leaving out because I know nothing about electricity.
+Those are the most common differences between mobile homes and stick built homes except a huge one that I’m purposely leaving out because I know nothing about electricity.
 Breaker boxes are different for mobile homes than stick built homes, too.
 Since I know so little about electricity and breaker boxes I’ll leave that issue to someone else to tackle for you.
-Just be aware that there is a difference and that difference is a big issue for anyone having problems in their homes circuitry.
+Just be aware that there is a difference and that is a big issue for anyone having problems in their homes circuitry.